bradeneliason/PumasDocs.jl/docs/src/basics/models.md

 Such that it spits out something that can be called with a point in time `t` and returns the pre-processed variables at that time.
 Notice that the covariates are found as a function of `t` in the `subject.covariates` field.

-#### Dosing Control Parameters

-Special parameters in the return of the `pre` function, such as `lag`, are used to control the internal event handling (dosing) system.
-For more information on these parameters, see the [Dosing Control Parameters (DCP)](@ref) page.
-If they are left out of the returned `NamedTupled` they assume their default values.

 ### The `init` Function